 - Over-the-counter (OTC) pain medications.
 If the pain is mild to moderate, an over-the-counter pain medication, such as ibuprofen (Advil, Motrin IB, others) or naproxen (Aleve, others) can help reduce the pain.

 - Cortisone injections.
-Inflammation-suppressing corticosteroids medication that quickly fights inflammation is given as an injection.
+Inflammation-suppressing corticosteroid medication that quickly fights inflammation is given as an injection.
 By reducing inflammation, steroids help relieve pain.
 Occasionally, oral steroids may be used to reduce swelling and inflammation.

 - Muscle relaxers.
 Prescription muscle relaxants can be helpful in relieving muscle spasms.